dart-lang/webdev/dwds/debug_extension/CONTRIBUTING.md

 ## Release process

-1. Update the version in `web/manifest.json`, `pubspec.yaml`, and in the `CHANGELOG`.
+1. Update the version in `web/manifest_prod.json`, `pubspec.yaml`, and in the `CHANGELOG`.
-2. Build dart2js: `pub run build_runner build web -o build -r`
+2. Follow the instructions above to build the dart2js-compiled release version of the extension.
-> *At this point, you should manually verify that everything is working by following the steps in [Local Development](#local-development).*
+> *At this point, you should manually verify that everything is working by following the steps in [Local Development](#local-development), except load the extension from the `build/web_prod` directory.
+You will need to add a manifest developer key to the `manifest.json` in the `build/web_prod` directory.
 3. Open a PR to submit the version and build changes.
-4. Once submitted, pull the changes down to your local branch, and create a zip of the `debug_extension/web` directory (NOT `debug_extension/build/web`).
+4. Once submitted, pull the changes down to your local branch, and create a zip of the `build/web_prod` directory (NOT `build/web`).
 5. Rename the zip `version_XX.XX.XX.zip` (eg, `version_1.24.0.zip`) and add it to the go/dart-debug-extension-zips folder
 > *You must be a Googler to do this.
 Ask for help if not.*
 6. Go to the [Chrome Web Store Developer Dashboard](https://chrome.google.com/webstore/devconsole).